kevinjli/ddsic/README.md

 ## htable.pl

 The script *htable.pl* has the same general functionality as *table.pl*, but it presents the data in a human-readable format using the report-formatting capabilities of Perl.
 The same data, passed through this script, produces [this](https://github.com/likevin2010/ddsic/blob/master/human_output.txt) output.

+## Builds

+I have included compiled Windows binaries [here](https://github.com/likevin2010/ddsic/tree/master/build).

+Mac and Linux users should have Perl installed, and so should be able to run the scripts directly:

+    chmod +x table.pl
+    table.pl input > output